 ClusterKeycloakInstance

-This is the cluster-scoped equivalent of KeycloakInstance.
-Use it when:
+ClusterKeycloakInstance is the cluster-scoped counterpart of

 Example

-apiVersion: keycloak.hostzero.io/v1beta1
+apiVersion: keycloak.hostzero.com/v1beta1

 kind: ClusterKeycloakInstance